0xpatatedouce/step-by-step-availfullnode/README.md

 To check the node status go on the avail telemetry: http://telemetry.avail.tools/ your node will be appearing on the site under the “node name”
 ![sync](https://github.com/0xpatatedouce/step-by-step-availfullnode/assets/123324096/ee7f05aa-2ce9-44df-ad00-8c6878286c8b)
-you should be seen your node syncing in grey like in the example
+you should see your node syncing in grey like in the example

 Some others guides:
 https://github.com/0xrishitripathi/avail-anywhere/tree/main